Digital euro

 - Free of charge for basic use

-A digital euro would be a public good, and similar to banknotes and coins, everyone in the euro area would be able to pay in digital euro free of charge.
+A digital euro would be a public good, and similar to banknotes and coins, individuals in the euro area would be able to pay in digital euro, free of charge.

 - Available offline